 When someone is at this stage of the buyer’s journey, they are typically looking for education and thought leadership.

 TOFU content should be targeted towards your ideal customer, and should address their specific needs or pain-points.
-During the “What’s my problem?” stage of the buyer’s journey, they’ve identified a need, or symptoms to a problem.
-Your content should focus on providing content that resonates with your reader and grabs their attention.
-This is the perfect opportunity to show how you understand your audience’s challenges, so when they read your content they think, “That’s me!”.
+During the “What’s my problem?” stage of the buyer’s journey, they know what the need, or they’re at least familiar with symptoms to a problem.
+Your content should focus on showing how you understand your audience’s challenges, so when they read your content they think, “That’s me!”.